Bra Band Ouchie Fix, (or, 'How to keep your bra band from riding up to your armpits!')

 Here's where the logic of mastectomy bra designers sort of eludes me.
 While I realize that women who have had one breast removed DO still have a certain amount of control over where that bra band stays because of the other 'real' breast, how does anyone expect a bra band to stay in place on a flat chest with NOTHING grown to the body?
 After all, most of us wear breast forms that sit INSIDE the bra cup, inside a pocket, it's not glued to our body, right?

-We (many of us anyway) actually now measure a little smaller around up above the area where the bra band sits, so of course it's going to 'walk' upwards, even if you wear the widest bra bands available.
+We (many of us, anyway) actually now measure a little smaller around up above the area where the bra band sits, so of course it's going to 'walk' upwards, even if you wear the widest bra bands available.
 Our body is now shaped a little like a cone or triangle, instead of an hourglass.

-Once we wrap our minds around that, we can see that if you put an elastic belt on the middle of a flexible cone shape and wiggle the cone around, the belt will slowly ride up to the smaller end of the cone.
+Once we wrap our minds around that, we can see that if you put an elastic belt on the middle of a flexible cone shape and wiggle the cone around, the elastic belt will slowly ride up to the smaller end of the cone.
 Get it?
 This is what's called the 'AHA' moment!
 Sit there quietly for a few seconds, make a mental picture, try not to curse out loud as this sinks in.
 Don't blame me, I'm just the messenger.

-Now that you know the 'why' of the problem, let's look at the solutions to the problem.
+Now that you know the 'why' of the problem, let's look at the solutions to the problem:

-I looked all over,in stores and on the web, usually spending around $5 or more for a package with just two clips ($10 for four, so I could make a pair!) and finding that most of the rectangular ones readily available wouldn't hold on.
+I looked all over, in local stores and on the web, usually spending around $5 or more for a package with just two clips ($10 for four, so I could make a pair!) and finding that most of the rectangular ones readily available wouldn't hold on all day.
 Finally, I found these round ones online that gripped well, but the original ones I found were too wide at the ring and I found wide elastic annoying.
-Eventually, after much testing, I found that round ones that are about 7/8th's inch wide and have a ring for the elastic that's 3/4" wide, worked just right.

-Bra strap elastic that's plush on one side, kept them feeling good, so look for that if you can find it.
-Regular elastic pinches and itches, I don't recommend it unless you can't find anything else.
 Flesh color elastic is the best, because it doesn't show through your clothes like white or black elastic can.
 The silver color ends haven't been a problem for me, but if you worry they might show when wearing very thin light color fabrics, you may want to use a beige fingernail polish to paint the surface.
 So far, I've not had them show through anything so I've left mine plain.

 Here's another solution that I've used for several years successfully, and it has the added benefit of slimming your waistline a bit as well as holding down your bra band. :^)

 This is very simple to do and takes very little time or skill.
 You're going to add a 'tube top shape' onto the bottom of your bra that will extend down over your tummy and will hold on snugly, not allowing your bra band to ride up anymore!
-This will end up looking like one of those body-shaper things, but DO NOT EVER WEAR those after mastectomy, they are positively NOT made for mastectomy use.
-They are made to squish breast fat into shape and now all it would do is squish your breast forms firmly into your scars, VERY painful, and potentially dangerous if it impedes the flow of lymphatic fluid, not worth the risk.
+This will end up looking like one of those body-shaper things, but DO NOT EVER WEAR THOSE after mastectomy, they are positively NOT made for mastectomy use.
+They are made to squish breast fat into shape at the top section and now all it would do is squish your breast forms firmly into your scars, VERY painful, and potentially dangerous if it impedes the flow of lymphatic fluid, not worth the risk.
 (That's my warning, I'll get off my soapbox now.)

 Go to your local fabric shop and ask to see the swimsuit fabric.
 It comes in a range of colors and is made of something called 'Lycra' or 'Spandex'.
 You probably won't find it at Walmart in the fabric section, you'll have to go to a place like Hancock's or JoAnn's or any other larger fabric store, or you can order it online.